 Do I need a VPN if I’m already on a private home network?

 For general privacy on a private home network, a VPN isn’t strictly necessary, but using a VPN on public Wi-Fi or when handling sensitive data can add a layer of security.
 Assess your threat model and choose the level of protection you need.
-Planet vpn firefox extension: a comprehensive guide to installing, using, and optimizing Planet VPN on Firefox
+Download free vpn for microsoft edge 2026

 How to troubleshoot VPN connection issues on Windows?